Class in greenhouse

 Potential jobs for graduates with a degree in agricultural education include teaching high school agricultural science, agriculture literacy coordinator, agricultural education professor, farm business management instructor, two-year technical college agriculture instructor, adult agricultural education instructor and more.

-According to the Bureau of Labor Statistics, overall employment of postsecondary teachers is projected to grow 12 percent from 2021 to 2031, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, overall employment of postsecondary teachers is projected to grow 8 percent from 2022 to 2032, faster than the average for all occupations.

-The number of people attending postsecondary institutions is expected to grow in the next decade.
-Students will continue to seek higher education to gain the additional education and skills necessary to meet their career goals.
+The number of people attending postsecondary institutions is expected to grow over the projections decade.
+Students will continue to seek higher education to gain the knowledge and skills necessary to meet their career goals.
 As more people enter colleges and universities, more postsecondary teachers will be needed to serve these additional students.
 Colleges and universities are likely to hire more part-time teachers to meet this demand.
 In all disciplines, there is expected to be a limited number of full-time nontenure and full-time tenure positions.

 However, despite expected increases in enrollment, employment growth in public colleges and universities will depend on state and local government budgets.
 If budgets for higher education are reduced, employment growth may be limited.